 An EMT’s ability to react prudently in an emergent situation is a critical factor leading to positive outcomes in medical emergencies; the program utilizes real world, live patient simulations.
 Students will also participate in scenario-based patient assessments, dynamic problem-based group exercises, and larger Inter-Professional Healthcare Collaborations working with other healthcare programs on campus.

-Our instructors have more than 35 years of prehospital and teaching experience and designed the program to prepare students for the current, rapidly evolving healthcare system.
+Our instructors have designed the program to prepare students for the current, rapidly evolving healthcare system.
 In addition to providing a firm foundation of technical knowledge students are challenged to be patient-centered, team-based providers.
 They are also exposed to inter-professional communications and critical thinking exercises to optimize the continuum of care.

 Accreditation & Certification